zzzjayden/intro_python/README.md

 The lecture syllabus is here: https://github.com/cormacflanagan/intro_python/blob/main/lecture_notebooks/L--%20Syllabus.ipynb

+Many thanks to Ben Paten for the kind permission to re-use his slides!

 ## You can view each of these notebooks using [Google Colab](https://colab.research.google.com/).

 [Google Colab](https://colab.research.google.com/) provides a notebook environment